California has the most credit card debt in total, but Nevada had the biggest gains over a year.

 |5.
 Maryland: $7,043||46.
 West Virginia: $5,547|

-Now see how that compares to the Top 5 highest and lowest average number of credit cards by state:
+These were Top 5 highest and the lowest average number of credit cards by state:

 |Highest Number of Cards||Lowest Number of Cards|